 [7:49] “Are these whom you have sworn that God will not grant them with mercy?”
 Enter the Paradise; there is no fear upon you nor will you grieve (ud’khuluu al-jannata laa-khawfun `alaykum wa-laa antum tah’zanuuna).

 [7:50] And the dwellers of the Fire have called to the dwellers of Paradise that (wa-naadaa ashaabu al-naari ashaabu al-jannati an)pour upon us from the water or from what God has provided with you.
 They said, “Indeed, God has forbidden both for the disbelievers.”

-[9:111] Indeed, God has purchased from the believers their lives and their wealth with that for them there is the Paradise (inna allaha ish’taraa mina al-mu’mineena anfusahum wa-amwaalahum bi-anna lahum al-jannata).
-They fight in the way of God that they kill and are killed.
+[9:111] Indeed, God has purchased from the believers their lives and their wealth with that is the Paradise for them (inna allaha ish’taraa mina al-mu’mineena anfusahum wa-amwaalahum bi-anna lahum al-jannata).
+They fight in God’s path that they kill and they are killed.
 A true promise of Him in the Taurat and the Injeel and the Quran.
-And who has more faithfulness to his promise than God.
-So, you shall rejoice in your business which you have dealt in it, and that is the great success.
+And whoever has more faithfulness to his promise than God.
+So, you shall rejoice in your business, which you have dealt in it.
+And that – it is the great success.